kleinbottle/swanlotus/content/blogs/expressions-equations-formulae/expressions-equations-formulae.md

 $$
 The three-line symbol is called a [triple bar](https://en.wikipedia.org/wiki/Triple_bar), although the the more youthful among us might recognize it as the [hamburger button](https://en.wikipedia.org/wiki/Hamburger_button).

-Identities arise in different contexts and the Pythagorean theorem, applied to the unit circle, gives rise to the well known identity
+Identities arise in different contexts and the Pythagorean theorem, applied to the unit circle, gives rise to the well known trigonometric identity
 $$
 \cos^2\theta + \sin^2\theta \equiv 1.
 $$